 • NFTs.

-I elaborated on these (and other) developments in this article: my WTF moments of 2021.
+I elaborated on these (and other) developments in this article: technology trends 2021

 Trends 2022